George C. Scott

-Early life
+Early life and education

-George Campbell Scott was born, the younger of two siblings, on October 18, 1927, on a kitchen table in the modest Wise, Virginia, home of his parents, George Dewey Scott (1902–1988) and Helena Agnes (née Slemp; 1904–1935).
-His mother was the first cousin, once removed of Republican Congressman C. Bascom Slemp.
+George Campbell Scott was born on the kitchen table on October 18, 1927—the younger of two siblings—in the modest Wise, Virginia, home of his parents, Gerald Dewey Scott (1902–1988) and Helena Agnes (née Slemp; 1904–1935).
+His mother was the first cousin, once removed, of Republican Congressman C. Bascom Slemp.
 His maternal grandfather was a local jurist, Judge Campbell Slemp.
-His mother died just before his eighth birthday, and he was raised by his father, an executive at Buick.
+Scott's mother died just before his eighth birthday, and he was raised by his father, an executive at Buick.
 Scott's original ambition was to be a writer like his favorite author, F. Scott Fitzgerald.
 While attending Redford High School in Detroit, he wrote many short stories, none of which were published.
 He tried on many occasions to write a novel, but never completed one to his own satisfaction.

 After high school, Scott enlisted in the United States Marine Corps, serving from 1945 to 1949.
 He was assigned to 8th and I Barracks in Washington, D.C., and his primary duty was serving as honor guard at military funerals at Arlington National Cemetery.
 He later said that during his duty at Arlington, "[I] pick[ed] up a solid drinking habit that stayed with me from then on."

-Following military service, Scott enrolled in the University of Missouri on the G.I.
+Following military service, Scott enrolled at the University of Missouri on the G.I.
 Bill where he majored in journalism and then became interested in drama.
 His first public appearance on stage was as the barrister in a university production of Terence Rattigan's The Winslow Boy, directed by H. Donovan Rhynsburger.
 During rehearsals for that show, he made his first stage appearance—in a student production of Noël Coward's Hands Across the Sea, directed by Jerry V. Tobias.
 He graduated from the university in 1953 with degrees in English and theater.

-Broadway and film career
+Career

-Early performances
+1958–1962: Early roles

 Scott first rose to prominence for his work with Joseph Papp's New York Shakespeare Festival.
 In 1958, he won an Obie Award for his performances in Children of Darkness (in which he made the first of many appearances opposite his future wife, actress Colleen Dewhurst), for As You Like It (1958), and for playing the title character in William Shakespeare's Richard III (1957–58) (a performance one critic said was the "angriest" Richard III of all time).

 Scott's Broadway debut was in Comes a Day (1958) which had a short run.
 Scott's television debut was in a 1958 adaptation of A Tale of Two Cities for the Dupont Show of the Month directed by Robert Mulligan.
 He also appeared in a televised version of The Outcasts of Poker Flat (1958) plus episodes of Kraft Theatre, and Omnibus.
 Scott's feature film debut was in The Hanging Tree (1959), starring Gary Cooper and Maria Schell.